kkman021/LearnPortal/EdgeSync/Containers/Environment/intro.md

 ## Prerequisites
 Before proceeding, please ensure you have:
-- Your development board ready (NVIDIA or Qualcomm)
+- Your development board with (NVIDIA or Qualcomm)
 - Power supply and necessary cables
 - A host computer for development
 - Basic understanding of AI platform development